fhiso/sources-and-citations/rdfa-bindings.md

 that support [Dublin Core] metadata as well as FHISO's Citation Elements standards.
-A parser conforming to this standard will treat both IRIs as valid and create two *citation elements*, both with the same *citation element value*, however if the Dublic Core IRI is not known to the application, it will likely be ignored.
+A parser conforming to this standard will treat both IRIs as valid and create two *citation elements*, both with the same *citation element value*, however if the Dublin Core IRI is not known to the application, it will likely be ignored.
 {/}